a24hori/a24hori.github.io/index.md

 - 2018.04--2020.03: Mitsubishi Electric Corporation
 - 2020.04--2021.12: Work as a sole proprietor (development of applications using mathematical optimization techniques and machine learning algorithms)

+## Academic Memberships

+- The Operations Research Society of Japan (ORSJ)

+## Commitees

+- 2022.12--: Vice-president of Kyoto University SIAM student chapter

 ## Publications

 ### Peer-reviewed Papers

-1. **A. Hori** and N. Yamashita, Two-stage distributionally robust noncooperative games: Existence of Nash equilibrium and its appliction to Cournot--Nash competition. _Journal of Industrial and Management Optimization_, published online (early access), 2022.
+1. **A. Hori** and N. Yamashita, Two-stage distributionally robust noncooperative games: Existence of Nash equilibrium and its appliction to Cournot--Nash competition. _Journal of Industrial and Management Optimization_, 2022.
 DOI:[10.3934/jimo.2022221](https://doi.org/10.3934/jimo.2022221) ([description](./tsnashgame.html))

 2. **A. Hori** and M. Fukushima, Gauss--Seidel method for multi-leader--follower games. _Journal of Optimization Theory and Applications_, **180**, 651--670, 2019.
 DOI:[10.1007/s10957-018-1391-5](https://doi.org/10.1007/s10957-018-1391-5) ([description](./mlfgame.html))